kmcwilliams1/redux-store/README.md

 WHEN I review the way the app extracts state data from the store THEN I find that the app uses Redux instead of the Context API WHEN I review the way the app dispatches actions
-THEN I find that the app uses Redux instead of the Context API
+THEN I find that the app uses Redux instead of the Context API ok!! <all './components'>
 ```

 ## Mock-Up